Best Keyboard for Typing Practice

 What is the best keyboard for typing practice?

 The best keyboard is the one that keeps you comfortable and accurate.
-Many people prefer tactile mechanical switches for feedback, while others type best on quiet low-profile scissor switches.
+For many people that means a TKL mechanical keyboard, while others do best on quiet low-profile scissor switches for long daily sessions.

 Is a mechanical keyboard better for typing speed?